selectstarofficial/AI-Detection/README.md

 <p align="center">
   <img src="./contents/darknet.png" width="300" title="darknet architecture">
 </p>
 Yolo v3 is a very light and relatively accurate real-time object detection algorithm.
 It is a unified model which does not have region proposal stage thus able to detect objects faster.
 Also, this architecture predicts based on the whole image which benifits in encoding contextual information.
-Yolo v3 has Darknet-53 as feature extractor and scores 33 in AP metric.

 #### Performance of YOLO v3
 <p align="center">